-- Explain the difference between relative time and numeric time as applied to interpreting Earth history.
+- Explain the difference between relative time and numeric time

-- Describe the geologic history of the Grand Canyon.
+- Describe the five principles of stratigraphy

-- Outline how natural selection takes place as a mechanism of evolution.
+- Outline how natural selection takes place as a mechanism of evolution

 7.1 Relative Dating

 Relative dating is the process of determining if one rock or geologic event is older or younger than another, without knowing their specific ages—i.e., how many years ago the object was formed.
 The principles of relative time are simple, even obvious now, but were not generally accepted by scholars until the scientific revolution of the 17th and 18th centuries.
 James Hutton (see Chapter 1) realized geologic processes are slow and his ideas on uniformitarianism (i.e., “the present is the key to the past”) provided a basis for interpreting rocks of the Earth using scientific principles.